What is MRO in Aviation?

 An organized way to keep track of what needs to be done and when is to use maintenance management software.
 The software will remind appropriate people when an inspection or repair is due.
 This minimizes breakdown chances and therefore maintenance expenses.
 It is also possible to use software that provides MRO-related data that allows for a reduction of expenses.

 Calibration, lubrication, and fine-tuning all help parts work optimally.
-Maintenance programs might also replace parts with newer, higher-performing parts.
+Maintenance programs might also replace parts with newer, higher-performing parts, called rotables.
 All of this leads to increased performance.

 Please don't hesitate to reach out with any further questions about aircraft maintenance.
 We're here to help!